Y-Hang/Billboard-Hot-100-Fluidity-Analysis/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/unique_songs_yearly_top40.html" height="350" width="100%"></iframe>
 First graph was the duration of songs in Hot 100, Top 40, Top 10, and Top 1.
 Little extra information could this visual provide as most patterns were expected: the longer duration, the fewer songs; and a spike in 20 weeks due to the removal policy mentioned at the beginning of this report.
 Nothing noticeably unusual.
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_hot100.html" height="350" width="100%"></iframe>
 Something started to change when we grouped the data by decade (actually 535 weeks, and for simplicity, I will refer to it as decade): there were huge gaps in the duration distribution among different decades.
 For the early decades, we could see a belly in the curve with most songs falling between 5 to 15 weeks and a short tail stretched over 20 weeks.
 However, the belly started to flatten and evetually disappeared in and after 2000s.
 Conversely, the tail swelled and grew longer that ever.
-And what's more, a spike sprang up at 1 week in 2010s.
+And what's more, an unexpected spike sprang up at 1 week in 2010s.
+This highly skewed curve gave us a hint: your song was more likely than ever to become either a one-week wonder or a nail house in chart.
+The same pattern went on when we turned to Top 40 and Top 10 (shown in the appendix).
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_decennialy_hot100.html" height="350" width="100%"></iframe>
+[The reason and analysis on this topic]
+[The pattern stopped when we checked Top 1]
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_decennialy_top1.html" height="350" width="100%"></iframe>
+[Implication of the ending of this pattern]

+[Conclusion]

+## Part V: Appendix
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_decennialy_top40.html" height="350" width="100%"></iframe>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_decennialy_top10.html" height="350" width="100%"></iframe>
-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="visuals/duration_decennialy_top1.html" height="350" width="100%"></iframe>